GearHost/Docs/phpmyadmin-install-to-cloudsite.md

 * Download the following file: [config.inc.php](https://raw.githubusercontent.com/GearHost/docs/master/files/config.inc.php) .
 It's pre-configured to connect to our MySQL servers.
 * Open the config.inc.php and update the keyword "PLEASEUPDATEME" on line 17 to any random letters & numbers.
 This would be for cookie encryption.
 It can be something such as "123651b1561d891651" then save the file.
 * Upload config.inc.php to the wwwroot of your phpMyAdmin CloudSite.
-* After the file is uploaded delete the "setup" directory and "config.sample.inc.php" file.
+* Delete the "setup" directory, "config.sample.inc.php" and "hostingstart.html" files.

 In the control panel go back to your CloudSite and launch it.
 You can use the launch button.